Scoop-Learn/Open-source-curriculam/README.md

 # Open-source-curriculam
-This contains curriculam for anyone can get jobs in top companies!!
+This contains curriculam for anyone can get jobs in top companies or to start tech startup

 # Getting started!!!